llpeterson/data/presentation.md

 	outputs client and server stubs.</figcaption>
 </figure>

-## Examples (XDR, ASN.1, NDR)
+## Examples (XDR, ASN.1, NDR, ProtoBufs)

-We now briefly describe three popular network data representations in terms of this taxonomy.
+We now briefly describe four popular network data representations in terms of this taxonomy.
 We use the integer base type to illustrate how each system works.